e1-one/ElementaryNeuronNet/README.md

  - is fed with "full batch" (during one epoch weights adjustment is based on all training examples)
  - weights could be written/loaded to the file

-*./example_digits.py*  - demo of how this NN recognizes hand written digits
+*./example_digits.py*  - demo of how this NN recognizes handwritten digits

-MNIST database has been used for training http://yann.lecun.com/exdb/mnist/
+package helper.mnist contains functions for operating with [MNIST](http://yann.lecun.com/exdb/mnist/) database